25 Things To Do For Good Skin

 Depending on your skin type, you may want to do this more or less often, but every skin type benefits from exfoliation.
 To keep it gentle, look for non-mechanic exfoliators that contain low(!) concentrations of glycolic acid, lactic acid or AHA acids.

-13. Incorporate oils in your skincare.
+13. Good skin needs food – incorporate oils in your skincare.

 Don’t be afraid to use oils, even if you have acne-prone skin.
-Oils are extremely rich in nutrients, moisturizers, and antioxidants and can offer great value to any skin type.
+Oils are extremely rich in nutrients, moisturizers, and antioxidants and can offer great value to any skin type!

 14. Massage your skin when you apply skincare.